Start with a dream. Everything starts with a dream. Big dreams are the most fun.

 – Douglas Fears

 Born in Atlanta, Georgia in 1964, I’ve been traveling for five decades.
 While working in the computer industry for 20 years, I took frequent business trips and hosted many international guests.
-I collected thousands of airline miles and explored more than 65 countries.
+I collected thousands of airline miles and have explored more than 65 countries.

 During my lifetime I have been fortunate enough to: